open-telemetry/opentelemetry-collector-contrib/extension/storage/README.md

 Set(string, []byte) error   // returns error if not set Delete(string) error        // returns error if not found
 ```
 Note: All methods should return error only if a problem occurred.
-(For example, if a fiel )
+(For example, if a file is no longer accessible, or if a remote service is unavailable.)

 # TODO Sample code
 - Document component expectations